 How Much Time Does Marathon Training Demand?

-Finding Your Marathon Cheerleaders
+Find Your Marathon Cheerleaders

 The final thing to consider when deciding to run a marathon is your support system.
 Who is it that most wants to see you finish your race?
 Most people do not think about this when deciding to run a marathon but it is very important.
-If you are married and your husband or wife does not support you running the race because it is too expensive or takes up to much of your time, then this is not a positive mental motivator to keep you going.
-You need your friends and family to be there to support you through your training and the big race day.
+If you're married, but your husaband doesn't want you to train, that's a problem.
+Whatever his reason, whether its the cost of your gear, or the time you spend training, his negitivity could derail you.